wikimedia/wikimedia-developer-portal/src/community/index.md

 ---
-hide:
-  - toc
-title: Connect with the tech community
+title: Community
 ---
-## Connect at hackathons and events
+## Explore hackathons and events

 Explore content from past hackathons or join an upcoming event.